Lump Sum Allowances

 25% of the ‘lifetime allowance previously used amount’ capped at a maximum of £375,000

-If however an application has been made for a ‘transitional tax-free amount certificate’ then you deduct the value of the lump sum shown on the certificate instead of calculating 25% of the value as shown above.
+If an application has been made for a ‘transitional tax-free amount certificate’ then you deduct the value of the lump sum shown on the certificate instead of calculating 25% of the value as shown above.

 What you need to consider: